-The kidneys are essential organs which are responsible for waste management.
+The kidneys are essential organs that are responsible for waste management.
 And that is vital for maintaining blood pressure and chemical balance.

 In case we do not take proper care of the kidneys, there is a possibility of many health issues, some of which might cause our kidneys to shut down completely.

-In fact, diabetes can harm kidneys and is, in fact, the leading cause regarding kidney failure.
+In fact, diabetes can harm kidneys and is, in fact, the leading cause of kidney failure.

 How Does Diabetes Damage the Kidneys